Easy Star All-Stars: 2003–2006: Easy Star All-Stars' early releases

-2008-2009
+2008–2009

 In March 2008, Easy Star All-Stars released Until that Day, an EP consisting of original material except for "Dubbing Up the Walls", a cover of the Radiohead song "Climbing Up the Walls."
 On 5 April 2011, they released their first original album entitled First Light.

 On January 13, 2009 the Easy Star All-Stars posted a statement on their website that they had completed their next album, a reworking of Sgt.
-Pepper's Lonely Hearts Club Band by The Beatles titled Easy Star's Lonely Hearts Dub Band, which was released on April 14, 2009.
-However it was exclusively released on imeem a day prior.
+Pepper's Lonely Hearts Club Band by the Beatles, titled Easy Star's Lonely Hearts Dub Band, which was released on April 14, 2009.
+However, it was exclusively released on imeem a day prior.
 Reviews have been favourable.
 Sydney street press Music Feeds rated the album 10/10.
 Easy Star's Lonely Hearts Dub Band cracked the Billboard Top 200 twice, making it the first reggae album to do so in over two years.

-Victor Axelrod aka Ticklah compiled a dub version of a song by the Iowa reggae band Public Property on an upcoming album Work to Do set for release in July 2009.
+Victor Axelrod Ticklah compiled a dub version of a song by the Iowa reggae band Public Property on an upcoming album Work to Do, set for release in July 2009.

 Michael Goldwasser compiled a dub version of the song "Turn & Run" by Umphrey's McGee.

-2010-2014
+2010–2016

 In October 2010, the Easy Star All-Stars released Dubber Side of the Moon, featuring bass-heavy remixes of Dub Side of the Moon by Dubmatix, 10 Ft.
 Ganja Plant, Groove Corporation, Dubphonic, Alchemist, Dreadzone, Kalbata, Adrian Sherwood & Jazzwad, Victor Rice, Border Crossing, Mad Professor, Michael G. & Easy Star All-Stars, and J. Viewz.

 On August 28, 2012, the Easy Star All-Stars released Thrillah, a reimagining of Michael Jackson's album Thriller.
-On August 12, 2016, the Easy Star All-Stars rereleased their 2006 album Radiodread.
-The Easy Star All-Stars' rerelease contains a bonus track featuring Morgan Heritage covering Radiohead's song "High and Dry" from their 1995 album The Bends.
 On September 16, 2014, the Easy Star All-Stars released a special anniversary re-issue of Dub Side of the Moon, their 2003 album reinterpreting Pink Floyd's Dark Side of the Moon.
+On August 12, 2016, the Easy Star All-Stars rereleased their 2006 album Radiodread; the rerelease contains a bonus track featuring Morgan Heritage covering Radiohead's song "High and Dry" from their 1995 album The Bends.

-Recent years
+2017–present: Recent years

 In recent years, Easy Star All-Stars' producer Michael Goldwasser has worked on a handful of reggae remixes with chart-topping artists, including the tracks "Have It All" by Jason Mraz, "I Like That" by Janelle Monáe, "Heat" by Kelly Clarkson, "Orange Trees" by MARINA, and "90s Kids" by Jax.

 On April 21, 2023, the Easy Star All-Stars released Ziggy Stardub, a reggae recasting of David Bowie's The Rise and Fall of Ziggy Stardust and the Spiders from Mars.
-The album garnered positive reviews, and earned an article with billboard.
+The album garnered positive reviews, and earned an article with Billboard.
+On August 23, 2025, they performed at the 30th edition of the Rototom Sunsplash in Benicàssim, Spain.